How do I run a command in a running Docker container?

 How to Run a Command in a Running Docker Container

 Docker has revolutionized the way developers and system administrators deploy applications.
-By encapsulating applications and their dependencies into containers, Docker provides a lightweight, portable, and consistent environment for applications to run.
+By encapsulating applications and their dependencies into containers, Docker provides a lightweight, portable, and consistent environment for applications to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More ».
 However, managing and interacting with these containers can sometimes feel daunting, especially when it comes to executing commands in running containers.
-In this article, we will explore various methods to run commands in a running Docker container, including practical examples and best practices.
+In this article, we will explore various methods to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » commands in a running Docker containerContainers are lightweight, portable units that encapsulate software and its dependencies, enabling consistent execution across different environments.
+They leverage OS-level virtualization for efficiency.
+More », including practical examples and best practices.

 Understanding Docker Containers